Utilities

 Templates

-desc A micro template system for processing text with variables, useful for generating dynamic emails/messages.
+summary A micro template system for processing text with variables, useful for generating dynamic emails/messages.

-jar slatekit.common.jar
+jar kiit.common.jar

-artifact com.slatekit:slatekit-common
+artifact dev.kiit:kiit-common

 example src/lib/kotlin/slate-examples/src/main/kotlin/slatekit/examples/Example_Templates.kt